Dillon Tate: Toronto Blue Jays

 On September 1, 2024, Tate was claimed off waivers by the Toronto Blue Jays.
 In 4 games for Toronto, he logged a 5.40 ERA with 4 strikeouts across 3 1/3 innings pitched.
 On November 22, the Blue Jays non–tendered Tate, making him a free agent.

 On March 12, 2025, Tate re-signed with the Blue Jays on a one-year, $1.4 million contract.
 He was optioned to the Triple-A Buffalo Bisons to begin the season.
 In five appearances for Toronto, Tate recorded a 5.06 ERA with seven strikeouts across 5 1/3 innings pitched.
 He was designated for assignment by the Blue Jays on May 9.
 Tate cleared waivers and was sent outright to Buffalo on May 12.
 On September 1, the Blue Jays added Tate back to their active roster.
-On November 6, 2025, the Blue Jays outrighted Tate to the minors but he elected to become a free agent.
+On November 6, Tate was removed from the 40-man roster and sent outright to Buffalo, but he rejected the assignment and elected free agency.

+Los Angeles Angels

+On June 25, 2026, Tate signed a minor league contract with the Los Angeles Angels.